 X for eXtensible - using XACML profiles

 The X in XACML stands for eXtensible and one way to extend XACML based authorization is to use XACML profiles.
 A profile can extend the functionality of a policy server in a number of ways.
 This can be as simple as the addition of a classification or terminology from an existing standardized domain, it can also include more advanced features, such as new data types or user defined functions.
-Axiomatics products conform with all XACML 2.0 and XACML 3.0 profiles.
+Axiomatics fully implements the latest XACML standard including most of the optional profiles.
+Axiomatics also provides backwards compatibility with older versions of the standard (XACML 1.0, 1.1, and 2.0) with tools to migrate towards the newer version.
 Below you can find a sample of profiles and related objectives:

 - Core and hierarchical Role Based Access Control (RBAC) profile of XACML v2.0.
 This profile simplifies alignment with concepts of RBAC.
 The profile meets the requirements for "core" and "hierarchical" RBAC as specified in the ANSI-RBAC standard.
 For details, see the XACML Specification Document for RBAC profile.